-Box Tops for Education is teaming up with Walmart for a back-to-school partnership with the LeBron James Family Foundation to advance racial equity in education.
+Box Tops for Education teamed up with Walmart for a back-to-school partnership with the LeBron James Family Foundation to advance racial equity in education.
 Together, we are highlighting the many ways diverse educators and school support staff can improve students’ outcomes and education.
 This back-to-school season, we're sharing the stories of three different teachers of color who have made a big impact both in the classroom and in the eyes of their students.

 "Teachers and school staff are some of the most influential people in our kids’ lives.
 I know firsthand how important it is to see and learn from diverse educators — it builds confidence and creates a connection for every single student." – LeBron James